hline

 7. There are three parallels to the seventh day:

 These parallels all portray the construction of the Mishkan as a microcosm of the creation of the universe.
-If this symbolism is taken to its logical end, upon completion the Mishkan becomes a portable universe in miniature, with humans as its makers instead of G-d.
+If this symbolism is taken to its logical end, upon completion the Mishkan becomes a portable universe in miniature, with humans as its makers instead of God.

 Interestingly, all of the parallels in this midrash are taken from the first Perek in Bereshit, and the first creation story.
 However, other passages throughout Tanach create parallels between the Mishkan and the story of Gan Eden in the second creation story, which is covered in the second and third Perakim of Bereshit.
 These include: